 - Metro Low has the most significant current and future storage needs.
 Alternatives to meet these needs include new storage in Honolulu, new wells between Honolulu and Kahala to meet peak demands, locating new infrastructure to the west of Metro Low due to limited availability of land, or a combination of these alternatives.

-- Metro High will need up to 1.6 million gallons (MG) more storage capacity.

-- Leeward will need up to 1.5 MG more.
+- Leeward will need up to 1.5 million gallons (MG) more.

 - 'Ewa-Waipahu will need up to 11 MG more.

 - Pearl City will need 0.4 MG more.

 - Kahuku will need 0.2 MG more.

 - North Shore will need up to 1 MG more.